Jeffresh/medic-database-checking/README.md

 It's possibly to reduce the number of columns, for example using a column for "numbers", other for ">=3" and other for {2,3}
 but in this case we will use the columns named before.

+The closure is showed in the blue column named CL.
+The E transitions is named with E with a red background

 ![complete_automata](/assets/enfa-transition-table-cl.jpg)